 - What are your qualifications?

-- How do you stay current with changes in the financial planning industry?
+- How do you stay current with changes in the financial planning profession?

 - What services do you offer?

 - Will I work exclusively with one advisor?

 - Do you benefit from recommending outside contacts?

 - Can I have our agreement in writing?

 Ask your wealth management advisor the important questions.